 Browne, M. N., & Keeley, S. M. Asking the Right Questions: A Guide to Critical Thinking.
-2009/9th edition.
+2011.
 Upper Saddle River, NJ: Prentice Hall.

 University Book and Supply (UBS) carries most books used in GIS courses.
 Search for textbooks by course choosing "UNIV.NORTHERN IOWA" and the term you are enrolled in and GSW (web) or GSP (print) for the section.